-The tables below show the floorspace capacity figures that were recommended to the council through the Mansfield Retail and Leisure Study Addendum 2014.
+The tables below show the floorspace capacity figures that were recommended to the council through the Mansfield Retail and Leisure Study Update 2017.
 Whilst the majority of this new floorspace shall be allocated through the Local Plan process, it is important that we monitor any new retail and leisure floorspace that comes forward in the meantime so that we do not allocate more than can be supported by the district's catchment area.
-Please note that this does not include floorspacegained through changes of use.